nsfmc/vernon/readme.md

 ### shortcomings

-i'd rather this were using react hot
+i'd rather this were using react hot loader or pretty much anything else. as it is, i'm basically using this instead of jsfiddle.

+### "license"

+lol, mit.